Northern Eastern Sudanic languages

-The Northern Eastern Sudanic, Eastern k Sudanic, Ek Sudanic, NNT or Astaboran languages may form a primary division of the yet-to-be-demonstrated Eastern Sudanic family.
+The Northern Eastern Sudanic, Eastern k Sudanic, Ek Sudanic, NNT or Astaboran languages may form a primary division of the proposed Eastern Sudanic family.
 They are characterised by having a /k/ in the first person singular pronoun "I/me", as opposed to the Southern Eastern Sudanic languages, which have an /n/.
 Nyima has yet to be conclusively linked to the other languages, and would appear to be the closest relative of Ek Sudanic rather than Ek Sudanic proper.

 The most well-known language of this group is Nubian.
-According to Claude Rilly, the ancient Meroitic language appears on limited evidence to be closest to languages of this group.
+According to Claude Rilly, the ancient Meroitic language appears on limited evidence to be closely related to the languages of this group.

-A reconstruction of Proto-Northern Eastern Sudanic has also been proposed by Rilly (2010: 347-349).
+A reconstruction of Proto-Northern Eastern Sudanic has also been proposed by Rilly (2010).

 Internal classification

 Rilly (2009:2) provides the following internal structure for the Northern Eastern Sudanic languages.